changminbark/go-container/NOTES.md

     ls -l /proc/${PID}/ns/net
     ```
     from the host/parent process.
+10. Veth are virtual links/interfaces between network namespaces, which allow processes in different netns to communicate.
+    - Assigning an IP to each end (from the same subnet) provide ways for processes to communicate by sending packets to those IP.
+    - Even though they are in separate namespaces, they can still communicate because they are in the same subnet/local network (does not require router).
+    - The container will send packets through the veth to the host's IP (same subnet).
-10. When you use CLONE_NEWPID, the PID namespace is only fully active for child processes of the process you created with clone().
+11. When you use CLONE_NEWPID, the PID namespace is only fully active for child processes of the process you created with clone().
     - So if you start a process with CLONE_NEWPID, that process becomes PID 1 in the new namespace — but doesn’t itself experience full PID isolation behavior.
 We can still see the process on the host machine.
     - That’s why you also need to spawn another child from within that process.
 That child will have:
         - PID ≠ 1 in the new namespace